Graduate Coursework

 Post-Candidacy Research 899 Mandatory 6 credits /108 units total

 Audited courses do not generate graduate units.
 A part-time graduate student must complete at least 12 units per year.
 A full-time graduate student is normally expected to successfully complete a combination of courses that totals at least 48 units each semester (excluding summer sessions).
-For graduate assistants, the minimum full-time requirement is reduced to 24 units, calculated as above (36 units for half-time appointments).
 Graduate assistants and International students must maintain full-time status.

 Consult this reference to help calculate whether or not your coursework qualifies you as a full-time graduate student: